alivespirit/analyze-video/README.md

 ```

 With `ENABLE_LOG_DASHBOARD=true`, the dashboard starts in a background thread and stops automatically on graceful shutdown.
 It will be reachable at `http://<host>:<port>` on your LAN.

+Auto-reload:
+- When the dashboard is enabled from `main.py`, changes in `tools/log_dashboard/` (Python, HTML, CSS) are detected and the dashboard restarts automatically.

 ### Standalone run